buy Upper Sepik Artifacts from Tribal-Artifacts.com

 The Bahinemo people are wide ranging hunter-gathers and subsistence gardeners with small base settlements of houses and a ceremonial house.
 More permanent settlements sometimes form around missions.

 Their weapons are shields, bows and beautiful arrows, spears and clubs.
-Personal items include netbags, wood bowls and suspension hooks, coconut cups and shell jewelry.
+Personal items include net bags, wood bowls and suspension hooks, coconut cups and shell jewelry.

 The Hunstein Mountains are an extremely difficult environment.
 In Throwim Way Leg, Flannery reports that because of their own very high infant mortality, clans sometimes kidnap children from other groups.
-When Douglas Newton did his work in 1971, the total group numbered only 309 people.
-Most of the following information is from his book, Crocodile and Cassowary.

 Figure 2: Concentric-hook garra collected in Bitara from Hunstein people who came down to trade.
 Called tuknip, associated with masali spirits and fertility.